-Which city is cheaper, Almeria or Cadiz?
+Which place is cheaper, Almeria or Cadiz?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Cadiz and Almeria can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.